JohnathanMarkSmith/johnathanmarksmith.github.com/_posts/2014-02-26-how-i-use-git-with-my-projects.md

 though.
 In Git:

 	$ git checkout develop
-	Switched to branch 'develop'

 	$ git merge --no-ff release-v1.2
-	Merge made by recursive.

 This step may well lead to a merge conflict (probably even, since we have changed the version number).
 If so, fix it and commit.

 Now we are really done and the release branch may be removed, since we don’t need it any more:

 	$ git branch -d release-v1.2
-	Deleted branch release-v1.2 (was ff452fe).

 # Hotfix branches